Forlorn Hope (boat): Adam Bay to Camden Harbour

 On 6 May, which had been declared a holiday, they unfurled a banner, Finis coronat opus (the end crowns the work, an ironic jibe at Finniss, whose family sported that motto), set sail, to the cheers of those at the Cliffs, up the five miles or so of the Adelaide River to where many of their colleagues were working at "The Narrows", and stayed the night there, being given another rousing farewell in the morning as they made their way back downstream.

 That evening they passed the Vernon Islands, Port Darwin the following day, and anchored among reefs for the miserably cold and wet night of 9 May.

-They passed Cape Blaze on 10 May, passed between the Peron Islands and the mainland and into Anson Bay on 12 May.
+They passed Cape Blaze (now Point Blaze) on 10 May, passed between the Peron Islands and the mainland and into Anson Bay on 12 May.
 They camped a few days at Anson Bay near Cliff Head, and made several explorations inland, but found nothing of interest to prospective settlers.

-On 17 May they camped at the bay between Cape Dombey and Cape Hay.
+On 17 May they camped at Hyland Bay between Cape Dombey and Cape Hay.

 They crossed Cambridge Gulf and rounded Cape Londonderry on 18 May and Cape Bougainville on 19 May.
 They picked their way through various reefs and islands, resulting in some damage to the boat's hull.

 With a storm coming in, they anchored at Troughton Island for the 21st.

 The rudder broke in a storm the next day, but they were able to anchor and make repairs, then on 22 May went out to sea for some clear sailing, a detour of 80 or 90 miles.
 They passed Cassini Island on 24 May, and on 27th passed Byam Martin Island, steering towards Camden Harbour.

 28 May they were forced by contrary winds to anchor off Augustus Island.
 Their provisions had completely run out and attempts at fishing and shooting birds came to nothing.
 On the 29th they resorted to rowing to pass through the strait that should lead to Camden Harbour.
 To their delight they saw a boat, and met on-board Government Surveyor James Cowle (died in Tasmania 18 August 1887), who was surveying the harbour, but appeared dull and despondent.
 He explained: the settlement had been a failure, the sheep had died, the crops had failed, and the settlers were ready to leave.

 They proceeded to the W.A.
 Government's Camden Harbour settlement, finding the ground rocky and infertile, and both the horses, sheep and residents in poor physical shape.

 Stow, Hamilton and McMinn were received hospitably by the Government Resident Robert J. Sholl, and the men "had their needs attended to".

 While there, McMinn took tracings of Admiralty charts as far as Fremantle; they purchased a ship's compass from a settler, and the Resident had his mechanic fashion a heavier anchor for them.